 - Other day-to-day expenses of running a business

 Let’s factor operating costs into the previous scenario to calculate the operating profit margin.
-Further, let’s say you paid an extra $500 in operating expenses on top of the costs of goods.
+Furthermore, let’s say you paid an extra £500 in operating expenses on top of the costs of goods.